qwaneu/qwaneu.github.io/_posts/2023-05-23-impressions-from-agile-manchester.md

 three, it gets expensive quickly.
 When you&rsquo;re bootstrapping, you need to convince a bunch of people to spend their time with you for no immediate rewards.

+So being able to attend a workshop was very useful, to better understand the practice and its' potential.
 Strong style ensemble-ing is as fascinating as I find it frustrating.
 It&rsquo;s interesting to see the things that you easily view at a keyboard and then trying to explain them to someone else.
 While trying to get them done.
 It&rsquo;s a bit like pulling teeth.
 But I also can see if you practice this and you become more gelled, it will become fluid again.
 But practicing it like this, when you practice, it creates an awareness that you&rsquo;re not easily going to get from other forms of working.
 <a id="orgd92b282"></a>
 ## Sorry Allison, I did skip some sessions

 So yeah, I a good time at the conference and the bar(s).
 I did skip our two sessions because I got stuck in in a good way.
 It was also good to meet up with Marc Dalgarno again.
 I haven&rsquo;t seen him in a while.
 <a id="org282878b"></a>
 # Wrapping up
 Before Ceri&rsquo;s encouragement, I wasn&rsquo;t confident that Agile Manchester would be a place to have those conversations.
 Because in previous years, before the pandemic, most people would go to sessions, and I wouldn&rsquo;t